bseltz-cohesity/scripts/python/upgradeAgents/README.md

 * -l, --agentlist: (optional) text file of agents to include (one per line)
 * -k, --skipwarnings: (optional) exclude agents that have registration/refresh errors
 * -r, --refresh: (optional) perform refresh before show/upgrade operation (may be slow!)
+* -w, --sleeptime: (optional) number of seconds to wait after throttle limit is reached
+* -t, --throttle: (optional) number of upgrades to start before sleeping (default is 12)

 ## Authenticating to Helios